aaronik/GPTModels.nvim/README.md

 #### Bugs
 * If you open the code window, get a buncha code in there, then switch to a file of a different filetype, then open again, the syntax highlighting is lost
 * Sometimes, especially with openai, there are responses that don't conform to json, and responses where json is split between multiple.
 Both providers should handle that stuff more robustly.
+* Attached file, did something? closed window maybe, then opened with new selection, file didn't appear visually but was sent to llm